 Data may be rejected in the form of edits.
 All edits must be addressed individually, except informational edits.
-A complete list of edits will be provided once it is available.
+A complete list of edits is located later in this chapter.

 Reporting Enrollment Status

 In general, each apprentice's payment period enrollment status should reflect the funding the apprentice was eligible to receive and if they are in a full time apprenticeship or a part time apprenticeship.